bram2w/baserow/docs/plugins/application-type.md

 add it to the application type registry.
 By doing this the Baserow backend knows we have an additional application type names `text_file`.
 Creating the following python classes and modify the plugins config.
 Every time a user creates a new text file application a TextFile model instance is automatically created.
-It also possible to save unique attributes for each created text file by adding the properties to the model, but we do not need that in this case.
+It is also possible to save unique attributes for each created text file by adding the properties to the model, but we do not need that in this case.